kamitoteles/CMAQ_Installation_tutorial/README.md

     ```
 3. Make the netCDF-C instalation directory:
     ```
-    mkdir ${BASEDIR}/netcdf-c-4.7.2-openmpi4.0.2-intel19.1
+    mkdir ${CMAQ_LIBRARIES}/netcdf-c-4.7.2-openmpi4.0.2-intel19.1
     ```
-4. Set the environment varibles for the C and fortran compilers.
-The locations bellow are standards for the Linux GUI setup for the 2020.0.166 Intel® Parallel Studio XE version:
-    ```
-    source /opt/intel/compilers_and_libraries_2020.0.166/linux/bin/compilervars.sh -arch intel64 -platform linux
-    source /opt/intel/mkl/bin/mklvars.sh intel64
-    export FC=/opt/intel/compilers_and_libraries_2020.0.166/linux/bin/intel64/ifort
-    export CC=/opt/intel/compilers_and_libraries_2020.0.166/linux/bin/intel64/icc
-    export CXX=/opt/intel/compilers_and_libraries_2020.0.166/linux/bin/intel64/icpc
-    export F77=/opt/intel/compilers_and_libraries_2020.0.166/linux/bin/intel64/ifort
-    ```
-5. Set the configuration script. 'prefix' is the directory where the installation will be made.
+4. Set the configuration script. 'prefix' is the directory where the installation will be made.
 It is necessay to disable 'netCDF 4' and 'DAP' for a correct installation.
     ```
-    ./configure --prefix=${BASEDIR}/netcdf-c-4.7.2-openmpi4.0.2-intel19.1 --disable-netcdf-4 --disable-dap
+    ./configure --prefix=${CMAQ_LIBRARIES}/netcdf-c-4.7.2-openmpi4.0.2-intel19.1 --disable-netcdf-4 --disable-dap
     ```
-6. Make the installation and check that the configuration script worked correctly:
+5. Make the installation and check that the configuration script worked correctly:
     ```
     make check install |& tee make.install.log.txt
     ```